 According to a study conducted by the National University of Singapore, men who slept longer than 8 hours in a 24-hour period had 60% more total testosterone than those who slept less than 4 hours.

 Avoid everything with the word “steroid” printed on it.
 It will keep you awake at night and wear you out after a workout, even though you might feel strong and great during your training.

 Save yourself some money and buy testosterone-boosting superfoods & herbs.

-If you want to use supplementation, then opt for something safe, such as cellucor c4, that doesn’t affect your hormone levels, only provides extra energy for your strength training.
+If you want to use supplementation, then opt for something safe, such as supplements that don’t affect your hormone levels, and only provide the extra energy for training strength.

 According to research results presented at the Endocrine Society’s 91st Annual Meeting in Washington, D.C., testosterone levels may be transiently lower after eating sugar.

 The results show that regardless of whether men had normal glucose tolerance, diabetes or prediabetes, blood levels of testosterone decreases by as much as 25%.
 It takes a pain to overcome sugar carvings but gains are woth it!